GoogleCloudPlatform/generative-ai/gemini/sample-apps/finance-advisor-spanner/README.md

 Next, the client wants to narrow this list to specific fund managers.
 I don’t know the exact name, so I put in Liz Peters, and Spanner performs a fuzzy match(Full Text Search - Substring Match) of the name Liz Peters to find funds managed by Elizabeth Peterson.

 Among these funds, the client wants to choose from socially responsible funds.
-Next, I check the box for vector search, and now I can see ESG funds because Spanner performed a KNN vector search to match the search term “socially responsible” with “environmental, social and governance”.
+Next, I check the box for vector search, and now I can see ESG funds because Spanner performed a KNN vector search to match the search term "socially responsible" with "environmental, social and governance".

 Finally, before I recommend a fund, I also want to check the exposure to a particular sector.
 This can be complex because funds can invest in other funds, called fund of funds which makes it hard to compute this.
 Spanner performs a graph search using this asset knowledge graph.
 By traversing the funds and its holdings which could also be funds and their holdings, Spanner can compute the client’s exposure to a particular sector.
 I can see the funds that have exposure of 20% or more in the technology sector.